Want to Convert Design To Code? Here’s A Better Way

 These steps can take weeks or months to complete.
 Even when you use a tool like Avocode and Anima to turn PSD, Figma, and others that turn designs into code, you still need relentless prototype and product testing to ensure that all interactions work as they were designed.

-Design-to-code handoff wastes time and money
+Design to code wastes time and money

 Not surprisingly, the serpentine process of passing work between product managers, designers, and developers quickly becomes expensive.
 In the United States, website developers with associate’s degrees can expect to earn about $35.46 per hour (€ 29.5).
 The longer development and prototyping take, the more it costs to bring the product to market.